tmaiaroto/li3_bootstrap/README.md

 First off, an administrative UI using Twitter Bootstrap that sets up a clean and consistent convention for your application.

+Font Awesome has been used to replace the Twitter Bootstrap default Glyphish icon set.
+You can still use those icons if you wish, the original Twitter Bootstrap CSS files with icons can be found in the li3b_core library webroot.
+Note that some of these may be out of date, you can always include your own CSS, JavaScript, and override the default layout templates (or use new ones).
+Every now and then you can expct li3b_core to be updated with newer versions of Twitter Bootstrap and Font Awesome.

 Then, some of my favorite JavaScript libraries and some helpers.
 Also, a menu system that allows you to define menus within your code using Lithium's filters Also, a base model that contains a few properties that help extend some extra